Abdominoplasty in Manchester

 - Keep the wounds as dry as possible

 A support garment is also advised which should be worn at least up to 4 weeks after the operation.
 You should also look to avoid weight gain where possible.
+Aftercare will also be scheduled by your surgeon to assure that your stomach is healing correctly.

 The majority of patients are happy with the results of the surgery, but there are occasions where complications occur for some patients.
 There are some complications that you should aware, including: